 D-CAP consists of professional staff, with expertise in autism and best practices.
 In addition, D-CAP has Graduate Assistants whom work 20+ hours a week assisting with getting the students involved socially; assisting with events, activities, and skill building.

 Cherie Fishbaugh is a Board Certified Behavior Analyst.
 She earned her M.A. in special education with an emphasis in Applied Behavior Analysis from The Ohio State University in 2005.
-Cherie's work experience includes being a Case Supervisor at the Center for Autism Spectrum Disorders at Nationwide Children's Hospital in Columbus, OH, serving as an Education Consultant for the May Institute, Mid-Atlantic region, and assisting with program and clinic development for the Southeastern Pennsylvania Autism Resource Center (SPARC).
+Cherie has worked with individuals from the age of 18 months to adulthood.
+Her experience includes working as a Case Supervisor at the Center for Autism Spectrum Disorders at Nationwide Children's Hospital in Columbus, OH, serving as an Education Consultant for the May Institute, Mid-Atlantic region, and assisting with program and clinic development for the Southeastern Pennsylvania Autism Resource Center (SPARC).
+In 2016, Cherie joined West Chester University as the Director of Autism Services and developed Dub-C Autism Program (D-CAP).
 Cherie's clinical and research expertise are in the areas of behavior analysis, autism spectrum disorders, behavior management, social skills training, and positive behavior supports.

-Clara Valovage is a second year graduate student in the Speech-Language Pathology program at West Chester University (WCU).
+Clara Valovage is a graduate student in the Speech-Language Pathology program at West Chester University (WCU).
 In 2016, she graduated with a bachelor’s degree in Communication Sciences and Disorders and a Music minor from WCU.
-During college, she gained a lot of experience in the human services field through employment, volunteer work, and the WCU Speech and Hearing Clinic, working with children through adults with speech and hearing impairments, intellectual disability, behavioral challenges, and autism.
-She currently works for a program providing services to adults with autism in the Chester County community and has experience with Applied Behavior Analysis and positive behavior support.
-Clara is passionate about serving others and learning how to best support people with diverse difficulties.
+During college, she gained experience in the human services field through employment, volunteer work, and the WCU Speech and Hearing Clinic where she worked with children and adults with speech and hearing impairments, intellectual disability, behavioral challenges, and autism.
+She currently provides behavioral and independent living support to adolescents and adults with autism.
+Clara is passionate about serving others and learning how to best support people with diverse challenges.